andyatkinson/wordle_solver/README.md

 From those 5 letter words, this program attempts to score the words on how well they may serve the purpose of being a good first guess.

-The number of Wheel of Fortunate consonants count, vowels count, distinct letters count, all aspects that contribute to the scores.
+The number of Wheel of Fortune (`R S T L N E`) consonants count, vowels count, distinct letters count, all aspects that contribute to the scores.
 From the highest scoring words, a random one is selected.

 ## Running it